AUCOHL/Malice/README.md

 A Malice.app should appear in the root folder.

 Unlike the Linux version, this is *not* portable.
-Well, actually: They're both quite the same, except most Linux-based OSes come with GTK+ and macOS doesn't.
+Well, actually: They're both quite the same, except most Linux-based OSes come with GTK+ and macOS doesn't, so on Linux it is portable and on macOS it is not

 ## Windows
 Windows is not yet supported.